-If you want to make a massive impact in a room, consider adding a wood-feature wall.
-We’ll show you how and share our best advice for installing flooring on your wall!!
+Consider adding a wood feature wall to make a massive impact in a room.
+We’ll show you how and share our best advice for installing flooring on your wall!

 An accent wall is a great way to add texture and warmth to a room.